What is Recycling Contamination?

-For example, if someone throws plastic bubble wrap or stretch film into a bin of old corrugated cartons (Paper – OCC), this is considered contamination.
+For example, if someone throws plastic pallet stretch film (Plastic – PE) into a bin of old corrugated cartons (Paper – OCC), this is considered contamination.
 Every incorrect disposal increases the percentage of contaminants, which might cause it to be rejected and sent to the landfill, resulting in a wasted recycling effort.

 – Contamination makes recycling difficult and impossible to handle

-If the amount or percentage of contaminants in a load of recyclables becomes too large, the items will be sent to the landfill, as too many resources are required to further separate out the contamination.
+If the amount or percentage of contaminants in a load of recyclables becomes too large, the items will be sent to incinerate, as too much resources are required to further separate out the contamination.

 – Contamination causes unsafe and unhygienic work environments for those sorting your stuff